aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/management-settings.md

 # Serial Number | Optional
 # Set to the Serial Number of the device
+# For  now only used for documentation purpose in the fabric
+# documentation.
 # "serial_number" can also be set under "Fabric Topology".
 # If both are set, the setting under "Fabric Topology" takes precedence.
 serial_number: < string >